 After getting the numbers, you have to subtract the percentage of Detractors from the percentage of Promoters to get your Net Promoter Score.
 Ideally, your score should be 20 and above.
 If it’s below 20 or turned out to be a negative number, then you have a lot of work to do.

-Aside from NPS, the Customer Satisfaction Score (CSAT) and the Customer Effort Score (CES) are also two popular surveys that most businesses use to gauge customer satisfaction.
+Aside from NPS, the Customer Satisfaction Score (CSAT) is another popular method that most businesses use to gauge customer satisfaction.

 The Customer Satisfaction Score (CSAT) is a measure of customer satisfaction with a set of numbers.
 It typically starts with 1 as “very dissatisfied” to 10 as “very satisfied”.

-Ultimately, you just have to be clear about which customers are ‘satisfied’ or ‘somewhat satisfied’ or which ones are not.
-Then, you take the number of satisfied customers, divide it by the number of respondents and multiply by 100 to get the percentage of satisfied customers.
+Then, you take the number of satisfied customers and divide it by the number of respondents - and multiply by 100 to get the percentage of satisfied customers.

 Here’s the formula: